Jump To:

 Type 3 - Partnerships to Monetize Public Assets for Public Benefit

 Partnerships to unlock value (monetary or otherwise) from a public asset and use the proceeds for public benefit.
-The City owns land and buildings from which it is receiving little benefit, that could be converted into money or public benefits with the right private partner.
+The City owns land and buildings from which it is receiving little benefit.
+Those could be converted into money or public benefits with the right private partner.

 Legal Authority